toshimitsu-o/ChecklistIphoneApp/Readme.md

 - How to create amd edit documentation pages
 - How to add comments and documentations for functions, structs, and classes
+- Difference between reference type and value type
+- How to use extentions, sub classes, and protocols
+- How to use Bining and State
+- How to manage data saving in navigation view
+- How to use Picker

+### Week 4

+- How to use Enum
+- How to handle errors with optional type
+- How to implement add and delete features
+- How to add move item feature in List
+- How to use editMode environment
+- How to implement DataModel in an app
+- How to save data as a JSON file and load the file

 ## Milestone 1 Changelog